Cysharp/ObservableCollections/README.md

 }
 ```

-WPF
+WPF/Avalonia
 ---
 Because of data binding in WPF, it is important that the collection is Observable.
 ObservableCollections high-performance `IObservableCollection<T>` cannot be bind to WPF.
 Call `ToNotifyCollectionChanged()` to convert it to `INotifyCollectionChanged`.
-Also, although ObservableCollections and Views are thread-safe, the WPF UI does not support change notifications from different threads. `BindingOperations.EnableCollectionSynchronization` to work safely with change notifications from different threads.
+Also, although ObservableCollections and Views are thread-safe, the WPF UI does not support change notifications from different threads.
+To`ToNotifyCollectionChanged(IColllectionEventDispatcher)` allows multi thread changed.

 ```csharp
 // WPF simple sample.